The AI advantage: Experimentation and speed

 The enterprise CDAIO is required to be a "realist," quickly terminating projects that fail to deliver a return.
 Your Data Champion can apply the same rule with far less ceremony.

 Every AI feature, subscription, or pilot becomes an experiment with a clear hypothesis and a deadline.
-For example: If the AI lead-scoring feature is enabled, "Sales Pipeline Velocity" will rise by 15 percent within 90 days.
+For example: if the AI lead-scoring feature is enabled, sales pipeline velocity will rise by 15 percent within 90 days.
 If it does not, cancel it.

 The 90-day experiment loop

-Determine what specific data point the AI is producing.
-If your CRM’s AI is predicting which customers will leave, that "Predicted Churn Risk" becomes a new metric you track in PowerMetrics. - Track the causal link
+Identify the AI signal: Determine what specific data point the AI is producing.
+If your CRM's AI predicts which customers will leave, that "Predicted Churn Risk" becomes a new metric you track in PowerMetrics.

-Watch trend lines and segment views that pair the AI signal with the target.
+Track the causal link: Watch trend lines and segment views that pair the AI signal with the target.
 Did higher lead scores align with faster stage movement and higher win rates?
-Did higher risk scores align with earlier save actions and lower churn for that cohort? - Decide within the window
+Did higher risk scores align with earlier save actions and lower churn for that cohort?

 Create a dashboard in PowerMetrics that shows the hypothesis, the target metric, the AI signal, the control period, and the decision date.
 This becomes your living board for all AI experiments.